enasequence/gff3tools/docs/0002_validation_rules.md

 The validation rules framework is designed around a clear separation of concerns, with distinct components responsible for defining rules, managing their severity, and handling validation outcomes.

 **Main Components:**
-- **Validation** The actual validation logic to be performed.
+- **Validation** An interface that defines the core functionality required for a validation implementation to be loaded by the engine.
 - **Validation Engine** Manages the execution of the validations and handles the outcome of the validation deciding if necessary to halt the execution.
 - **RuleSeverity:** This enum defines the possible severity levels for a validation rule: `OFF`, `WARN`, and `ERROR`.
 These severities dictate how a rule violation should be treated by the `ValidationEngine`.

 **High-Level Interaction:**
-1.  **Rule Definition:** Developers define new validation rules by implementing classes that extend  the `Validation` interface.
+1.  **Validation Logic:** Developers define new validation logic by implementing classes that extend  the `Validation` interface.
 2.  **Severity Configuration:** Default severities for these validations are set in `default-rule-severities.properties`.
-3.  **Rule Execution:** The `ValidationEngine` executes validation logic.
+3.  **Validation Execution:** The `ValidationEngine` executes validation logic.
 When a validation check fails, it identifies the `Validation` that was violated.
 4.  **Violation Handling:** The `ValidationEngine` consults the configured `RuleSeverity` for the violated `Validation` to determine the appropriate action:
     *   If the rule's severity is `OFF`, the violation is ignored.
     *   If the rule's severity is `WARN`, a warning message is logged.